School of Diplomacy and International Relations

-The School of Diplomacy and International Relations (SODIR) is the international affairs school of Seton Hall University, a private Catholic research university in South Orange, New Jersey, United States.
+The School of Diplomacy and International Relations is the international affairs school of Seton Hall University, a private Catholic research university in South Orange, New Jersey, United States.
 Founded in collaboration with the United Nations Association of the United States of America, it was the first school of international relations to be founded after the Cold War.
-The school offers both undergraduate and graduate programs.
+The school offers both undergraduate and graduate programs in a number of fields connecting international relations with economics, homeland security, and law.

 History

 The school was founded in 1997, and welcomed its first class in the Fall of 1998.
 Among the founding members was its first dean, Ambassador Clay Constantinou, a former U.S. diplomat and graduate of Seton Hall Law.
 The school was later named in honor of retired Goldman Sachs executive and philanthropist John C. Whitehead, who served as deputy secretary of state under President Ronald Reagan from 1985–89; Whitehead also headed the United Nations Association of the United States of America and was the Chairman of the Lower Manhattan Development Corporation.
 As the first school of international relations in the post–Cold War era, the Whitehead School was founded with a need to "prepare the next generation of global leaders."

 The school's founding was supported by the United Nations Association of the United States of America, with which it still enjoys a close relationship.
 Its close proximity to New York City has also historically allowed its students and faculty to participate in U.N.-sponsored functions.
 Consequently, students from the school often interact with U.N. diplomats.
 The alliance with UNA-USA has also afforded students opportunities to receive internships and employment with various organizations of the U.N.

-In June 2013, it was announced that John C. Whitehead asked for his name to be removed from the school.
-Andrea Bartoli, an international conflict resolution expert who has served in academic and diplomatic positions for more than two decades, joined the school as dean in July 2013.
-Subsequently, the school launched three new academic and research centers in the spring of 2014: The Center for United Nations and Global Governance Studies, The Center for Peace and Conflict Studies, and The Center for Emerging Powers and Transnational Trends.
-These new centers are in addition to the Center for Global Health Studies.
+Both policymakers and international relations scholars have recognized Diplomacy as a top-ranked global program.
+Diplomacy is affiliated with the UN Department of Global Communications and Seton Hall is recognized as an NGO with Consultative Status at the UN Economic and Social Council.

 Academics

-The School offers both undergraduate and graduate degrees, a Bachelor of Science and Master of Arts in Diplomacy and International Relations, as well as an Executive M.S. in International Affairs, available in on-campus, online, and hybrid formats.
-It also offers graduate certificates and a United Nations Intensive Summer Study Program.
-The UN program may be taken as a three credit course for credit or not for credit.
-In addition to its formal academic programs, the school is often a venue for professional workshops and conferences.
+The school offers both undergraduate and graduate degrees.

+At the undergraduate level, it offers a Bachelor of Science in Diplomacy and International Relations, as well as a B.S. in International Economics and International Relations, International Quantitative Economics and International Relations, Law and Diplomacy, and International and Homeland Security.

+The school offers two accelerated undergraduate degrees: